jatin69/srijan-2018/articles/sentiment-analysis.md

 ---
 writer: Manisha - MCA 1st year
+Editor: Jatin
+Status: Content good, need to reduce words, simplify technicalities
 ---

 # Sentiment Analysis

-Overview
+## Overview

 With the growing popularity of websites like Amazon.com and Epinion.com where people can state their opinion on different products and rate them, the internet is replete with reviews, comments and ratings.
 People have always had an interest in what people think, or what their opinion is.

 Since the inception of the internet, increasing numbers of people are using websites and services to express their opinion.
 Mining such data to determine how people feel about your product, brand, or service, is called Sentiment Analysis.
 Generally speaking, Sentiment Analysis aims to determine the attitude of a speaker, writer, or other subject with respect to some topic or the overall contextual polarity or emotional reaction to a document, interaction, or event.
 With social media channels such as Facebook, LinkedIn, and Twitter, it is becoming feasible to automate and gauge what public opinion is on a given topic, news story, product, or brand.

 The sentiment or Opinion mining systems analyze unstructured data and observe which part can contribute to collect opinions, and who has written these reviews.
 Sentiment analysis analyzes each word of opinion or phrase and classify, whether it is positive or negative or neutral.
 It gives the classification of opinion of a user

 ## Levels:

 ### 1.Document Level:
 It aims to classify an opinion document as expressing a positive or negative opinion or sentiment.
 It considers the whole document a basic information unit (talking about one topic).
-A document (e.g., a review) based on the overall sentiment expressed by opinion holder.
+A document (like a review) based on the overall sentiment expressed by opinion holder.
 It assumes each document focuses on a single object and contains opinions from a single opinion holder.
 It considers opinion on the object as a whole.
 Example -
 My XYZ CAR was delivered yesterday.
 It looks faboulous.
 We went on a long highway drive the very second day of getting the car.
-It was smooth, comfortable and wonderful drive.
 Had a wonderful experience with family.
 Its an awesome car.
 I am loving it..!
 User Sentiment?

 ### 2.Sentence Level: